hart-seg-reg/amsaf/amsaf/transform/readme.txt

 Notice that this indeed is still a transform, just with a new t' = t + c - Ac.
 This also means that the rotation and stretching of the image will be the same regardless of c.
  "c" here functions as the center of rotation by translating both the initial point and the final point by the same amount.
+For simplicity, this code assumes c = 0.

 How to run transforms:
 	There are two options to running transforms: